 Proposals for Research and Education

-The Clean Tax Cuts Working Group and the Clean Capitalist Leadership Council have been researching a variety of mechanisms to lower taxes and other barriers to capital and participation, and thereby drive investment toward cleaner solutions at the federal, state and international level.
-One promising area of collaborative research has focused on Barrier-Free Clean Capital Markets.
-Please see the proposals below.
+The Clean Market Working Group and the Clean Capitalist Leadership Council have been researching a variety of mechanisms to lower taxes and other barriers to capital and participation, and thereby drive investment toward cleaner solutions at the federal, state and international level.
+One promising area of collaborative research has focused on barrier-free clean capital markets.
+We hope that the briefs presented below will advance knowledge, education and research into emerging policy solutions.
 We welcome your comments and suggestions.

 For comments on our research and these existing proposals, please email us at firstname.lastname@example.org.